 Certainly within Marx’s work is the possibility of developing an adequate account of the actual primitive, or original accumulation of capital.
 There’s plenty of material in Marx which is about this process of the formation of wealth in a new social form during the manufacturing period.
 That’s the real material on primitive accumulation.
 Whether it’s wholly correct is another matter.

-So while I am suggesting, along with Althusser, that the chapter on the expropriation of the expropriators and the chapters on primitive accumulation are in a tension, because one describes a historical dialectic with a goal, the other describes a process of rupture which is figured in violence, you’re suggesting that they’re part of the same ideological mold.
+So while some would suggest, along with Althusser, that the chapter on the expropriation of the expropriators and the chapters on primitive accumulation are in a tension, because one describes a historical dialectic with a goal, the other describes a process of rupture which is figured in violence, you’re suggesting that they’re part of the same ideological mold.

 Like I said before, I’m not saying that Marx himself was unable to break with this.
 I’m saying that he explicitly says that in this chapter he is only looking at the political side, the role that violence played in this process.
 That’s a pretty direct statement to the effect that this is not a comprehensive account of the whole process.
 The process of social and historical change, the emergence of a new mode of production, can’t be explained adequately by a “force theory of history.”
 Although Marx once referred to force as the midwife of such changes, Engels had to launch an attack on exaggerated reactionary versions of this view.
 By the late 19th century there’s an increasing widespread rejection of the older peaceful account of the origins of civilization, and Bismarckian blood and iron is replacing Lockean labor as the dominant ideology of the origins of society.
 Marxism as a result developed not just a critique of the story of the peaceful rise of civilization that you get from the classics, it also develops as a critique of the bourgeois reactionary accounts of blood and iron as the motor of history, and in this respect Marx was a Marxist.